JurgenR/aioslsk/docs/source/MESSAGES.rst

 PrivateRoomUsers (Code 133)
 ---------------------------

-List of all users that are part of the private room
+List of all members that are part of the private room (excludes owner)

 :Code: 133 (0x85)
 :Receive: